SecretBin-io/secretbin/README.md

 ## How Can I Use This App?
 Unfortunately, I only develop the app.
 I do not host it myself.
 Why?
 I am a developer and not a lawyer.
 Since I operate from the EU, SecretBin would need a privacy policy in order to operate it.
 I don't know how to write one and I can't be bothered to pay someone to do it.

 That being said, it you want to host SecretBin yourself, you can.
-You have to options to host SecretBin yourself:
+You have three options to host SecretBin yourself:
-- [Download](https://github.com/SecretBin-io/secretbin/releases) and run SecretBin pre-compiled.
+- [Download](https://github.com/secretbin-io/secretbin/releases) and run SecretBin pre-compiled.
+- Run the Docker image ghcr.io/secretbin-io/secretbin:latest
 - Pull the source code and run it using Deno (see [Build from Source](#build-from-source)).

 You can even easily brand SecretBin with a new name if you want.
 SecretBin is licensed under the (MIT License)[https://www.tldrlegal.com/license/mit-license], so do it what you want.
 You might as well sell it if you want.
 I don't care, as long as it is within the license.